All are welcome to join us on Sunday mornings at 9:00 am and to "come as you are."

 THE SENDING FORTH

-L: Go forth in peace.
-May the grace of the Lord, Jesus Christ, the love of God and the communion of the Holy Spirit go with you all.
+L: The grace of the Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with you now and always.
+Amen.

 We are led this morning by